Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI.

+- **Configurable Sales Persona**: Tailor the AI's analysis to your specific business.
+Define your company name and product offerings on the dashboard to generate hyper-personalized reports for any industry, from tech solutions to high-end dental equipment.

 - **On-Demand Company Discovery**: Analyze any company on-the-fly by simply entering their website URL.
 This allows for targeted, real-time lead generation.

 - **AI-Powered Analysis**: